kumahq/kuma/docs/madr/decisions/011-mesh-traffic-route.md

 a filter is powerful, flexible and extensible enough to support any arbitrary routing configuration.
 It doesn't really assume anything about the referenced resource.

-For example, to use round robin for all requests.
+For example, to use round robin for all requests:

 ```yaml
 spec: